 Got a parrot kitty in your life?

-If you have a kitty that’s obsessed with getting their parrot on, you are one of the lucky few!
+If you have a kitty who’s obsessed with getting their parrot on, you are one of the lucky few!
 Shoulder perching in cats is not super common, so feel very special if your cat does this to you.
 There are some particular breeds of cats that really enjoy being up high, like the Maine Coon and the Abyssinian.
 Cats that fancy themselves a good perch on your shoulder often love the view from above and the security that your shoulder is giving to them.
 It’s a way for them to show you affection but to also satisfy their instinctual urge to perch.
-Remember, heights give your feline friend a natural sense of security that they crave.
+Remember, heights give your feline friends a natural sense of security that they crave.

 Did you learn anything new and interesting about our feline friends?
 Share this article with other cat lovers that you know so that they can learn something, too.